devsecopsmaturitymodel/DevSecOps-MaturityModel/USEAGE.md

 # Dimensions

-In the following the dimesions and corresponding sub dimension are described.
+In the following the dimensions and corresponding sub dimension are described.
 The descriptions are highly based (mostly copied) on the [OWASP Project Integration Project Writeup](https://github.com/OWASP/www-project-integration-standards/blob/master/writeups/owasp_in_sdlc/index.md).

-## Hardening
+## Implementation
-The dimension hardening covers topic of "traditional" hardening of software and infrastructure components.
+The dimension Implementation covers topic of "traditional" hardening of software and infrastructure components.

 There is an abundance of libraries and frameworks implementing secure defaults.
 For frontend development, [ReactJS](https://reactjs.org/) seems to be the latest favourite in the Javascript world.